rednafi/brisk-bash/README.md

 ### Running a Shell Script

 * Create a file with `.sh` extension.
-I have used Ubuntu's built in `nano` editor for that.
+I have used Ubuntu's built-in `nano` editor for that.

     ```
     $ nano script.sh